Amazon.com is without a doubt one of the most if not the most popular affiliate programme worldwide.

 But there a few things to follow otherwise you are at risk of getting your Amazon affiliate account closed.

 Amazon has a comprehensive list of Terms and Conditions, and I guess most people will read only parts of it.
-To be quite honest I find the wording sometimes hard to understand.
+To be honest with you I find the wording sometimes hard to understand.

 So I decided to put a list of the most important aspects together. (as far as I know it and have read in certain forums)

 You have to let your reader know that your website contains affiliate links to Amazon.
-Ideally, you will have an affiliate disclosure on your site plus place a note on each post/page that has affiliate links.
+Ideally, you will have an affiliate disclosure on your site (I have placed mine in the footer) plus a note on each post/page that includes affiliate links.

 Your best bet is to use this original wording: